Mortgage Stress Test Calculator

 What this tool does

 This calculator models how mortgage payments change when interest rates rise.
-It compares your monthly payment at your current rate against a higher stressed rate—typically representing a rate environment 3 percentage points above today's level—to illustrate the payment difference and the income needed to service the debt under both scenarios.
-The output shows the monthly payment amount at each rate, the difference between them, and a rough income threshold based on standard debt-to-income multiples.
+It compares your monthly payment at your current rate against a higher stressed rate — typically representing a rate environment 3 percentage points above today's level — to illustrate the payment difference under both scenarios.
+The output shows the monthly payment amount at each rate, the difference between them, and the annual cost of the rise.
 The stressed rate is the primary driver of results; small changes there produce larger payment shifts than adjustments to term or balance.
 This tool suits anyone exploring how rate movements might affect their mortgage position, or modelling affordability under different economic conditions.
 The calculation assumes a standard amortising loan and does not account for fees, insurance, taxes, or other property-related costs.
 Results are illustrative only.

 Enter Values